IvanProg00/geekbrains-python/homeworks/homework 7/task 1/README.md

 can consist of one word, if there are several words in the phrase, then they are separated by hyphens.
 Phrases are separated from each other by spaces.
 The poem Winnie-the-Pooh drives into the program from the keyboard.
-In the answer, write “Pam pam pam” if the rhythm is all right and “Pam param”, if the rhythm is not all right
+In the answer, write “Pam pam pam” if the rhythm is all right and “Pam param”, if the rhythm is not all right.

 ## Example